JakeCarbone/UCL-coding-tutorial/presentation.md

 * Python is one of the worlds most popular coding languages, it runs on all the major operating systems, has a relatively intuitive syntax for a coding language and has a huge amount of online support.

-* This the language we will be working through later.
+* This is the language we will be working through later.

 * Python is server-side language, meaning you download it and run it on your computer.